Amar Opening

 Analogous to calling the Durkin Opening the "Sodium Attack," this opening could be called the Ammonia Opening, since the algebraic notation 1.Nh3 resembles the chemical formula NH_{3} for ammonia.
 The Parisian amateur Charles Amar played it in the 1930s.
 It was probably named by Savielly Tartakower who used both names for this opening, although the chess author Tim Harding has jokingly suggested that "Amar" is an acronym for "Absolutely mad and ridiculous".

 Since 1.Nh3 is considered an irregular opening, it is classified under the A00 code in the Encyclopaedia of Chess Openings.

 Assessment

 Like the Durkin Opening, White develops a knight to the edge of the board, where it does not control squares.
-Black's most common reply is 1...d5 which threatens 2...Bxh3, ruining White's pawn structure.
+Black's most common reply is 1...d5 which threatens 2...Bxh3, ruining White's pawn structure through doubled pawns.
 White usually plays 2.g3 to prevent this, when Black can continue to occupy the center with 2...e5.

 World champion Magnus Carlsen used the Amar Opening to defeat Aleksey Dreev in a game played at rapid time controls in the 2018 online PRO Chess League.